 Am I a candidate for a female hair transplant?

-The best way to determine your suitability for the procedure is to book a consultation with your chosen clinic so your surgeon can assess your situation.
+The best way to determine your suitability for the procedure is to book a hair transplant consultation with your chosen clinic so your surgeon can assess your situation.
 Factors like hair density, scalp flexibility, and the extent of your hair loss will be considered.

 Unfortunately, hair transplants for alopecia areata don’t usually work; after the transplant, the immune system could still attack the newly planted hair follicles, causing them to fall out again permanently.